Imprimitive association schemes and elimination theory: Introduction

 \section{Introduction}

-Commutative association schemes form one of the basic frameworks of algebraic combinatorics, with deep connections to finite geometry, coding theory, special functions, and harmonic analysis on finite spaces.
+Commutative association schemes form one of the basic frameworks of algebraic combinatorics.
+They have deep connections to finite geometry, coding theory, special functions, and harmonic analysis on finite spaces.
 Among the structural notions in the subject, \emph{imprimitivity} is especially fundamental.
-Indeed, a nontrivial closed subset of an imprimitive association scheme gives rise to an equivalence relation on the underlying set and hence to two canonical descendants: the quotient scheme and the block scheme.
-In this way imprimitivity controls a basic decomposition mechanism inside the theory.
-On the metric side it encompasses the familiar bipartite and antipodal decompositions of distance-regular graphs, while on the cometric (i.e., $Q$-polynomial) side it lies behind the $Q$-bipartite/$Q$-antipodal dichotomy and its exceptional cases; see, for example, \cite{BI1984,BCN1989,godsilMartin1995,martinMuzychukWilliford2007,suzuki1998,vanDamMartinMuzychuk2013}.
-It also interacts fruitfully with formal duality and product constructions, as illustrated by Curtin's work on the Bose--Mesner algebras of block and quotient schemes \cite{curtin2008} and by Bailey--Cameron's crested products \cite{baileycameron2005}.
-Even quite recently, subtle feasibility questions for imprimitive parameter sets have continued to motivate new work \cite{vidali2025}.
+A nontrivial closed subset of an imprimitive association scheme gives rise to an equivalence relation on the underlying set and hence to two canonical descendants: the quotient scheme and the block scheme.
+In this way, imprimitivity governs a basic decomposition mechanism in the theory.
+On the metric side, it encompasses the familiar bipartite and antipodal decompositions of distance-regular graphs.
+On the cometric (i.e., $Q$-polynomial) side, it underlies the $Q$-bipartite/$Q$-antipodal dichotomy and its exceptional cases; see, for example, \cite{BI1984,BCN1989,godsilMartin1995,martinMuzychukWilliford2007,suzuki1998,vanDamMartinMuzychuk2013}.
+It also interacts fruitfully with formal duality and product constructions.
+Examples include Curtin's work on the Bose--Mesner algebras of block and quotient schemes \cite{curtin2008} and Bailey--Cameron's crested products \cite{baileycameron2005}.
+More recently, subtle feasibility questions for imprimitive parameter sets have continued to motivate new work \cite{vidali2025}.